David-Tam/ML-Wine-Quality-Prediction/README.md

 # ML-Wine-Quality-Prediction
-This is a machine learning project that aims to classify the good/bad wine base on costumized setting on the wine quality.
+This is a machine learning project of a graduated level course that aims to classify good/bad wine base on costum setting (by the user) on the wine quality.
+The project was originally finished in R (check it out!) but it was improved and written in python language (shown here).

 The description and the datasets can be accessed here: